Skip to main content

 LIMIT 5;

 MySQL has no equivalent extension system.
-You can write UDFs (User-Defined Functions) and plugins, but the ecosystem is nowhere near as rich.
+You can write UDFs (User-Defined Functions) and plugins, but the ecosystem's nowhere near as rich.
+I think this is probably the single biggest differentiator between the two databases in 2026, especially with AI features becoming standard in web apps.

 Cloud Offerings in 2026